fpontejos/IMS_TEX/README.md

 1. Edit `Thesis_ROOT.tex` to set your thesis options
 2. Write your content in the respective chapters in the `Contents/` folder
-3. Compile the document using LuaLaTeX
+3. Compile the document using pdfLaTeX (important if using Overleaf)

 ## Setting Thesis Options